This project would not have been possible without the support of so many people and organizations.

 Special Thanks

 The statistics about climate threats and the types of impacts primarily come from the National Audubon Society website.
 Facts about habitat, range, and other details about the birds are created from information on The National Audubon website, The Cornell Lab’s All About Birds website, Sibley’s Guides, The IUCN Red List and conversations with ornithologists and birders.
+Information on what wild birds were or are called by the first peoples in North America come primarily from the Wild Birds Broadcasting website, compiled by James E. Ducey and the Ojibwe People’s Dictionary established by faculty and students in the Department of American Indian Studies at the University of Minnesota.
+If you know of any other interesting resources, especially those related to indigenous cultures and birds, please get in touch.

 Image Credits